What you can complain about to us

 - State universities

 NSW Police Force and police officers - we are responsible for overseeing how the NSW Police Force investigates complaints and manages officers who are the subject of a complaint.
-This will change in January 2017, when the Law Enforcement Conduct Commission takes over these responsibilities.
+This will change in early 2017, when the Law Enforcement Conduct Commission takes over these responsibilities.
 See more details here

 Local councils, councillors and council staff - we can look at the conduct of councillors and council employees and the administrative conduct of the council itself.